+NOTE 6: Depending on configuration of the MC service client, the MC service client may accept the service offered from the partner MC system (if granted), even in case of an error condition, e.g. “no network connection”.

 14. The partner MC service server of partner MC system notifies the primary MC system of the MC service user of the MC service client by sending the MC service authorization notification.